Aliciawyse/testApp/README.md

 - At first, in `routes/people.js` I used `res.render` to output JSON to the `people.jade` template.
 When I moved on to Level Two, I realized that, with my current set up, I would have to make another GET request.
 That seemed repetitive.
 Using `res.json` allows me to make one GET request and use its JSON response elsewhere in my app.

 - A major challenge was thinking of an approach to level 3.
 But, that was until I came across a very helpful example in [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/).
 The book's One Away example offers a guide for checking if two strings are more than one edit or zero edits away.
 I figured this was a great starting point for checking for duplicates.

+- Writing code to accomplish the level 1, 2 and 3 tasks is one thing.
+It is challenging to re-approach this and think about how I can write testable javascript code.

+- Understanding how to reduce pollution of the global namespace

+- inability to submit the form programmatically without using a synthetic event.

 ### 4. Future additions